Neurological Interventions 2 PG (6456.5)

 The use of online learning (Canvas), library searching skills and word processing skills are necessary for this unit.

-Accessing resources online (e.g. PESTO videos) is an essential component of preparation for tutorials and these are not available in print.
+Accessing resources online (e.g. e-Skills videos) is an essential component of preparation for practical classes and these are not available in print.

 Students are encouraged to have access to a mobile device during class to enable access to online material.